zkportal/report-verification/SGX_REPORT.md

 Check the developer's documentation to find the signer ID for the software they're running.

 ## `ProductID`
 ProductID uniquely identifies a Product - changed by the developer to indicate different software modules, which are a part of the same enclave.
-All the enclaves whose signatures have the same ProductID and are issued by the same RSA key (and therefore have the same MRENCLAVE) are assumed to represent different versions of the same software module.
+All the enclaves whose signatures have the same `ProductID` and are issued by the same RSA key (and therefore have the same `UniqueID`) are assumed to represent different versions of the same software module.

 ### How do I verify it?